 Tip 4: Find the Right Apps to Keep Your Team Connected and Engaged

-There is no shortage of digital collaboration tools out there.
+There is no shortage of digital collaboration tools and productivity apps out there.
 Here’s a shortlist of our favorite tools we use at Ziflow.
 These are not all just for remote working, but they sure make life easier:

 Ziflow: Clearly, I’m biased, but this falls squarely to the point that ‘every minute counts.’
 Email is a horrible feedback mechanism for the review and approval of creative content.
 If you manage a creative team, or your organization does significant amounts of creative work, having a dedicated online proofing system like Ziflow provides immediate ROI from the first asset reviewed.
 It’s not just our creative team that uses Ziflow, though.
 We use our product to facilitate internal and external review and approval for many different areas such as: